-Chicken is one of this most popular items to grill during barbecue season.
-When done right, it’s juicy and flavourful, but when done wrong, well… You know.
+Chicken is one of this most popular items to grill during BBQ season.
+When done right, it’s juicy and flavourful, but when done wrong, well… you know.
 Don’t let obvious mistakes come between you and a delicious chicken dinner.
 Follow the tips below and get perfectly barbecued chicken every time.

 1. Not All Cuts Are Created Equal

 Different parts of the chicken cook at different times, making it harder to cook different pieces at once.
 A good tip to keep in mind is that bone-in chicken cooks slower than boneless and thicker cuts take longer than thin.
 Whole birds, like summertime favourite, beer can chicken, take the longest.
 Know your cuts so you can ensure you time it right, and avoid hangry barbecue guests.

 While it’s important to keep chicken in the fridge for marinating, don’t take it straight from the cold and slap it on the grill.
 Allow chicken to come to room temperature before you start cooking.
 This will allow for even cooking throughout.

 Searing meat gives beautiful grill marks and adds that mouthwatering barbecue char to chicken.
 The key to a good sear is dry meat and a hot grill.
 First, pat the chicken skin with paper towel to take out as much moisture as possible.
 A super-hot grill allows the chicken to get a good sear and is less likely to stick.
 If you have thicker cuts, like a bone-in chicken breast, sear on both sides then move to indirect heat until cooked through.
 Clean and oil the grates before cooking is key to prevent meat sticking and tearing.
 Chicken is quite delicate.
 It would be a shame if you lost the beautiful skin to the grill, or tore your meat.